 An accomplished academic, who has taught at various institutions, Maria obtained an Institute of Bankers’ Diploma (CAIB) in 1983.
 She followed this with a Bachelor of Commerce from the University of the Witwatersrand (Wits) in 1986, a Bachelor of Commerce Honours in Economics (Wits) in 1987 and a Master of Science (Economics) from the University of London (SOAS) in 1992.
 She is also a recipient of honorary doctorates from the Stellenbosch and Free State universities.

 Ms. Ramos has in the past served as a non-executive and independent director on the boards of Sanlam Ltd, Remgro Ltd and SABMiller PLC.
 She was a member of the WEF’s International Business Council and member of its executive Committee for 12 years and its chairman between 2017 and 2019.

 She is a member of the Group of Thirty.
 She also Co-chaired the United Nations Secretary General’s Task Force on Digital Financing of the Sustainable Development Goals from October 2018 to August 2020 when the Final Report was launched.
 She serves on the International Advisory Board of the Blavatnik School of Government, Oxford University.
 She also serves on the Bretton Woods Committee Advisory Council.
 She is a member of the IWFSA.

-Her contribution has been recognized through numerous awards.
-She was named CNBC Africa Woman Leader of the Year (2011), and was awarded the Wits Business School’s Management Excellence Award (2010).
+Her contribution has been recognized through numerous awards including ranking in Fortune Magazine’s 50 most powerful women in business a number of years running; CNBC Africa Woman Leader of the Year (2011); Wits Business School’s Management Excellence Award (2010).
 She was named the Sunday Times Business Times Business Leader of the Year in 2005 and Businesswoman of the Year by the SA Businesswomen’s Association in 2001.